wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Database/Database-List.md

 ## Course

+- [TP 301: TinySQL, a distributed relational database in Go #Project#](https://github.com/pingcap-incubator/tinysql): TinySQL is a course designed to teach you how to implement a distributed relational database in Go.
+TinySQL is also the name of the simplifed version of TiDB.

+- [TP 302: TinyKV, a distributed key value database in Go #Project#](https://github.com/pingcap-incubator/tinykv): This is a series of projects on a key-value storage system built with the Raft consensus algorithm.
+These projects are inspired by the famous MIT 6.824 course, but aim to be closer to industry implementations.

 ### SQL

 - [2019-W3Resource SQL Tutorial #Course#](https://www.w3resource.com/sql/tutorials.php#HISTSQL): SQL Tutorial of w3resource aims to meet the need of a beginner to learn SQL without any prior experience.